 Also, have a look at our revamped Master in Creativity and Innovation.

-We are involved in a number of initiatives including Global Entrepreneurship Week, World Creativity and Innovation Week, and EU-funded projects.
+The Edward de Bono Institute is involved in a number of initiatives including Global Entrepreneurship Week, World Creativity and Innovation Week, and EU-funded projects.
 We have published several books, including international conference proceedings.